limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ![screenshot-19](/assets/images/posts/trollcave-walkthrough/screenshot-19.png)

-It's interesting to note that this application is using `eval()`, which I firmly believe is our golden ticket.
+It's interesting to note that this application is using `eval()`, which I now believe firmly, is our golden ticket.

 ![screenshot-21](/assets/images/posts/trollcave-walkthrough/screenshot-21.png)